Child Custody and Visitation Laws Aren’t Just About You and Your Spouse, It’s About Your Children as Well

 Today, custody is referred to as “parental responsibilities.”
 These responsibilities are all allocated between the parties with a parenting plan that better specifies the authority each parent holds in making significant decisions for the children.

-Establishing Parenting Rights for Parents in Illinois
+Establishing Parenting Rights for Parents

 Because there is no longer “custodial” or “non-custodial” parents, both parents are granted parenting time with their children according to a set schedule.